Ricky Santos: Professional career

 On June 16, 2012, Santos was signed by the Toronto Argonauts.
 He was released four days later.

 Coaching career

+After Ricky's tenure as a football player came to an end, he decided to stay with the game of American Football and start to coach.
+He began in 2012 back to where it all started.
+Bellingham Highschool.
+He then went back to his alma mater to coach wide receivers from 2013-2015.
 Santos was quarterbacks coach for three seasons (2016–2018) with the Columbia Lions.

 Santos joined the New Hampshire coaching staff in March 2019, as associate head coach and quarterbacks coach.
 When Wildcats head coach Sean McDonnell took a leave of absence for health reasons in late August 2019, Santos was named interim head coach for the team.
 The 2019 Wildcats finished with a record of 6–5.
 McDonnell returned to the team for the 2020 season, with Santos resuming his role as associate head coach and quarterbacks coach.
 McDonnell retired on December 1, 2021; the following week, Santos was formally named the next head football coach for the Wildcats.
+Santos and the Wildcats have compiled a 23-13 record over his first three years including a share of the Colonial Athletic Association regular season title in 2022, where he won the 2022 Coach of the Year award for the CAA.
+Santos has led the Wildcats to two FCS playoff appearances in 2022 and 2024.
+The Wildcats made it to the second round in 2022 where the team eventually lost to the Holy Cross Crusaders 35-19.
+The wildcats finished their 2024 season with a 41-10 loss to the UT Martin Skyhawks in the first round of the FCS playoffs.
+The wildcats ranked #16 in the 2024 NCAA Division I Football Championship.
+The Wildcats went into the 2022 NCAA Division I Football Championship unranked.

 Personal life

-Ricky Santos is the husband of Ulyana Santos and father to a daughter and a son.
+Ricky Santos was born in Norwood, Massachusetts to parents, Debbie and Richard Santos.
 Santos is a cousin of racecar driver Bobby Santos III.
+Ricky and his wife, Ulyana Santos are parents of two children, a four-year-old daughter, Rya, and a seven-month-old son, AJ.

+He resides in the Seacoast Region of New Hampshire near the University of New Hampshire.